Ascension Providence Hospital Alternative Birthing Center

 - Primary Care/Clinic

 What type of appointment would you like to book?

 A home-like birth experience

 Every birthing person is unique, and so are their birthing preferences.
-Doctors, certified nurse midwives and maternity care nurses at Ascension Providence Hospital Alternative Birthing Center, prioritize family-centered care.
+Doctors and maternity care nurses at Ascension Providence Hospital Alternative Birthing Center, prioritize family-centered care.
 We listen to better understand you and your healthcare needs and to create a birth experience that is right for you and your family.
 Your maternity care team respects your preferences and privacy.
 We can offer stand-by support or take a more active role in your baby’s delivery.
 Your maternity care team is here to answer your questions and help to create a memorable birth experience.

 Attend an orientation to meet your maternity care team and learn more about our services.
 Orientation is scheduled the second Wednesday of every month.
 Please email us at: email@example.com.

 Our birthing suites are designed to make you and your family feel at home.
 Rooms include a TV, queen size bed, special seating for family members, mini fridge, aromatherapy, Himalayan salt lamp, bluetooth speaker, and a large jacuzzi or soaking tub.